-- · banks, insurance companies or other financial institutions; - persons subject to the alternative minimum tax or the tax on net investment income; - tax-exempt organizations; - controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax; - · partnerships or other entities treated as pass-through entities for U.S. federal income tax purposes; - dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than five percent of our common stock, except to the extent specifically set forth below; - real estate investment trusts or regulated investment companies; - · certain former citizens or long-term residents of the U.S.; - persons who hold our common stock as part of a straddle, hedge, conversion, constructive sale, or other integrated security transaction; or - persons who do not hold our common stock as a capital asset (within the meaning of Section 1221 of the Code).
+- banks, insurance companies or other financial institutions; - persons subject to the alternative minimum tax or the tax on net investment income; - tax-exempt organizations; - controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax: - partnerships or other entities treated as pass-through entities for U.S. federal income tax purposes; - dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than five percent of our common stock, except to the extent specifically set forth below; - · real estate investment trusts or regulated investment companies; - · certain former citizens or long-term residents of the U.S.; - persons who hold our common stock as part of a straddle, hedge, conversion, constructive sale, or other integrated security transaction; - · persons who are subject to the Medicare tax on net investment income; or - persons who do not hold our common stock as a capital asset (within the meaning of Section 1221 of the Code).